 The Guglielmo Marconi International Airport is located about six kilometres northwest of downtown Bologna.

 Do not think about driving in the centre of Bologna.
 To better enjoy the charms of the city, nothing beats walking!
-For those who still not feel like it, a dense network of buses offers a reliable and inexpensive alternative.
+For those who still do not feel like it, a dense network of buses offers a reliable and inexpensive alternative.

 Cars are not welcome in the city centre of Bologna, which is classified as a limited traffic zone.